 My company is encouraging my department to purchase as much of my equipment and software "as-a-service" as possible.
 I value consistency and predictability in my budget.

 After deployment, I'll continue to manage your system internally with my existing team.
 I value the control, security, and flexibility of owning that responsibility.

 After deployment, I want a 3rd party to handle the management of my phone system.
 I want to keep my IT team focused on their core competencies or more valuable facets of our organizational responsibilities.

 I want to put the hardware in my building.
-I value security, quality of service, and control.
+I value control, customization, and quality of service (QoS).